xiaoyu961031/MOF-KAN/README.md

 - tensorflow>=2.10.0,<=2.15.1

 ## Datasets
-To reproduce each model under Fine-tuned-models, please download the accompanied data available at https://zenodo.org/records/14619370
+To reproduce each model under Fine-tuned-models/, please download the accompanied data available at https://zenodo.org/records/14619370

 ## Build your own MOF-KAN
 To set up your MOF-KAN framework, navigate to the Experiments/ directory.
 This directory contains all the essential modules for customizing and building your MOF-KAN model.
 Below is an explanation of the subdirectories and the corresponding steps: